ilchen/cryptopals/README.md

 Pohlig-Hellman and J.M.
 Pollard's Lambda Method](https://github.com/ilchen/cryptopals/blob/master/src/main/java/com/cryptopals/Set8.java#L485-L530) using a technique from [Challenge 59](https://toadstyle.org/cryptopals/58.txt).
 To make Pollard's Lambda Method tractable I ensured that the product of all prime factors for each of `p-1` and `q-1` is at least 3700000000000000000000000000000000.
-I arrived at this number heuristically, for DLogs whose prime is around 160 bits long Pollard's Lambda Method works reasonably fast.
+I arrived at this number heuristically, for DLogs in a group whose prime is around 160 bits long Pollard's Lambda Method works reasonably fast.
+For smaller moduli I divide it by 2<sup>0.7·(320 - RSA_Modulus_bit_length)</sup>.

 The following part of the problem description deserves a word of caution
 > 4\.
 Use the Chinese Remainder Theorem to put ep and eq together: